denisovSN/software_engineering_project1_2017-2018/README.md

 Svetoslav_Nizhnichenkov (17712081)
 Worked on:
 1. A.2.1 Computing positions where the player can move
-2. A.2.2 Asking the player where s/he wants to move
+2. A.2.2 Asking the player for his next move

 Jiazheng_Li (16212162)
 Worked on: